-Food business/Food business operator (FBO)
+Food business operator (FBO):

-A system that identifies, evaluates and controls hazards that are significant for food safety.
+food safety management system that identifies, evaluates and controls hazards that are significant for food safety.

 The devotion of time and attention to acquiring the knowledge and information that is necessary to complete MyHACCP.
 Depending on how complex your process is you may carry out more than one HACCP study.
 E.g. You may carry out one HACCP study for goods in, one for production (including all the products you produce) and one for despatch, this is referred to as a modular system.
 Alternatively you may complete one HACCP study for all products you make covering goods in through to despatch, this is referred to as a linear system.